nelsonmenza/Higher-level-programming/README.md

 - **0x01-Python_if_else_loops_functions**: This directory contains exercises and projects focused on conditional statements, loops, and functions in Python.

-- **0x02-Python-import_modules**: This directory is currently in progress and will include exercises and projects related to importing modules in Python.
+- **0x02-Python-import_modules**: This directory contains files in a directory named "modules" to demonstrate how to use modules and create custom ones in Python.

 - **0x03-Python_data_structures**: This directory is also in progress and will feature exercises and projects centered around data structures in Python.